47 accredited programs. Compare programs, get details, and request info.

 The Paramedic Program at Cuesta College aims to prepare students for careers as certified paramedics, focusing on the development of advanced life support skills, emergency care techniques, and comprehensive patient assessment strategies.
 The program strengthens students' capabilities in handling various medical emergencies, while ensuring compliance with regulatory standards and accreditation requirements.
 Through practical training and fieldwork, students gain essential experience and knowledge to succeed in the paramedic field.

-Common questions about Paramedic training in California
+About Paramedic training in California.

-The average cost for Paramedic training in California is approximately $7,639.
-Program tuition ranges from $3,500 to $16,900 depending on the training organization and program format.
+The average cost for Paramedic training in California is approximately $7,941.
+Program tuition ranges from $46 to $16,900 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All Paramedic programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Paramedics.
+All Paramedic programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Paramedics.

 Paramedic training in California combines classroom instruction with hands-on practical experience.
 Programs cover a paramedic is a highly trained medical professional who provides advanced emergency care, including administering medications, performing life-saving procedures, and managing critical patients, playing a vital role in pre-hospital and emergency medical services.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.